sjsucmpe272-fall21/SkinDetector/README.md

 ### Introduction

 The number of casualties due to car accidents in the USA have been increasing as of late.
-In 2020 alone, the US saw more than 38,000 cases of car accident related deaths, a 7% increase over the previous year.
+In 2020 alone, the US saw more than 38,000 cases of car accident-related deaths, a 7% increase over the previous year.
 In order to find solutions for reducing the number of car crashes, it is important to analyze and detect the causes leading to this alarmingly high number of deaths.

 ### Abstract

-We propose to help fight the expontentially increasing tally of car-related deaths in the US by garnering insights on the reasons behind the accidents.
+We propose to help fight the exponentially increasing tally of car-related deaths in the US by garnering insights on the reasons behind the accidents.
 Understanding the factors leading to a severe car crash is important to make decisions for preventing those crashes, such as awareness campaigns in the badly affected areas or increased law enforcement efforts.
 Our proposal involves a web application that can accurately predict the severity of a car accident given the conditions leading to it.

 ### Approach